raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 However, there are no threads and there isn't even any "interleaving": there are just callbacks attached and called in order to make progress towards resolution.
 And explicit yield points (the calls to `Lwt.pause` and `Lwt_unix.yield`) are mechanisms through which a promise' own resolution is delayed in order to allow other promises to progress towards resolution on their own.

-What happens in the example above is actually that the code that make the `main_promise` progress towards resolution (the expression that evaluates to `main_promise`) also makes the `side_promise` progress towards resolution.
+What happens in the example above is actually that the code that makes the `main_promise` progress towards resolution (the expression that evaluates to `main_promise`) also makes the `side_promise` progress towards resolution.
 The call to `wakeup` in the code that makes `main_promise` progress also makes `side_promise` progress.

 In order to avoid this behaviour, this perceived interleaving, from happening, you merely need to not resolve other promises within your critical sections.